Cristian327/Cristian327/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on New Technologies.
 - 🌱 I’m currently learning learning Mobile Development and Machine Learning.
 - 😄 Pronouns:  Cris